shervinsahba/obsidian-icewind/DM/Prep - Revel's End.md

 # Session Plan
 The party has arrived as Revel's End.
+They introduced themselves

 # NPCs